acobrien/Web-Programming-Homework1/README.md

 Not super challenging/involved, but I learned a lot.
-Problem 9 is probably the most interesting.
+Problems 6 (json) and 9 (bootstrap) are probably the best showcases.